Audio trim guide

 The browser may let you audition the region cleanly while still limiting the exact export target you wanted.

-Short clip tools should stay focused
+Short clip tools work best when they stay focused

 Very long files still need restraint